masak/alma/spec/03-statements.md

 # Chapter 3: Statements

-A _statement_ is an imperative representation of a computation; _executing_ a statement might raise one or more side effects, but does not yield a result value.
+A _statement_ is an imperative representation of a computation; _executing_ a statement might cause one or more side effects, but does not yield a result value.
 Whereas expressions are primarily about reaching a result value, statements are primarily about orchestrating control flow or raising some other effect.